VM Essentials

 Controller

-Displays all of the logs or reports of the behavior of the virtual machine.
+Displays all of the logs or reports of the virtual machine's behavior.

-Logs can also be searched for or downloaded if specifically allowed by the admin.
+Logs can also be searched for or downloaded if allowed explicitly by the admin.